Do you know someone who has dementia or Alzheimer's? Has one of your parents or grandparents succumbed to this tragic syndrome?

 But recent estimates are placing it in third place, just behind cancer and heart disease, as a cause of death for older people.

 About 50 million people worldwide are suffering from dementia now, but the total number of people with dementia is projected to reach 82 million in 2030 and 152 million in 2050.

 You do NOT want to be one of those statistics.

-So, every week, I post a blog demonstrating ways YOU can take charge RIGHT NOW with easy, fun ways to protect your brain.
+Until the book is released, please check out the blog often, as I continue to share the many ways you can begin taking charge of your health and your memories NOW with easy, fun ways to protect your brain.
 Start learning and ACTING on this info.
 It is never too early, but it can be too late.

 Read the blog HERE and...